 Step 4: Epilogue

 That’s it!!!
-I have tested the paddle with MAME games Arcanoid and Super Breakout on a Pc, and with Kaboom! on the Stella emulator, also on the Pc.
+I have tested the spinner with MAME games Arcanoid and Super Breakout on a Pc, and with Kaboom! on the Stella emulator, also on the Pc.
 Oh, and into the program, changing the cspd variable affects the sensitivity of the paddle.

 This is my first instructable and I know I may have made some mistakes.
 Feel free to ask me whatever question you might have.